EQS-DD: EXASOL AG: PEN GmbH, buy

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerSorgen um China: SMI und DAX leichter -- Asiens Börsen letztlich mit roten Vorzeichen
+Börse aktuell - Live TickerSchnäppchenjäger wittern ihre Chance: SMI und DAX schliessen mit Aufschlägen -- Asiens Börsen letztlich in Grün

-Der heimische sowie der deutsche Aktienmarkt geben am Freitag nach.
-Die asiatischen Börsen präsentierten sich zum Wochenausklang in Rot.
+Die heimische sowie die deutsche Börse zeigten sich im Dienstagshandel fester.
+An der Wall Street ist ein uneinheitlicher Handel zu beobachten.
+An den Märkten in Fernost ging es am Dienstag aufwärts.

 finanzen.net News